hoodiemoder/gleaming/code-of-conduct.md

-Cute people have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct, and will communicate reasons for moderation decisions when appropriate.
+Cute people have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Cwode of Cwonduct, and will communicate reasons for moderation decisions when appropriate.

 ## 🌸 Scwope 🌸

-This Code of Conduct applies within all cute place, and also applies when an individual is officially representing the cute place in public spaces.
+This Cwode of Cwonduct applies within all cute place, and also applies when an individual is officially representing the cute place in public spaces.
 Examples of representing our cute place include using an official e-mail address, posting via an official social media account, or acting as an appointed